SpadeHeart

 In 2021, we relocated to our new home in Thornes Park, where we have taken part of the ground floor of the former school/college, which is now a part of the Penny Appeal Campus.
 We have two Bridge rooms, with a small kitchen and separate ladies and gents toilets.
 The aerial view here shows the former college/Penny Appeal buildings at the top left, and the main car park.
 The thin grey line running through the trees, from the bottom right of the photograph, marks the line of the road up from the park entrance on Horbury Road, the A642.
 This is the only road entrance to the Car Park & Bridge Club, as all the other entrances have bollards in the roadway to prevent further access.

-The post code of the club is WF2 8QZ; the what3words /// address of the club room entrance is flank.inspector.waving; the what3words /// address of the car park entrance is kind.brass.exchanges.
-(Find the what3words app on your smartphone).
-If you are using satellite navigation to direct you to the club, please ensure that you approach from the Horbury Road (North) entrance to the park.
+The post code of the club is WF2 8QZ; the what3words /// address of the club room entrance is flank.inspector.waving; the what3words /// address of the car park entrance is kind.brass.exchanges (Find the what3words app on your smartphone).
+If you are using satellite navigation to direct you to the club, please ensure that you approach from the Horbury Road (North) entrance to the park, as all other car entrances to the park have bollards in the roadway to prevent your access.

 Login to Pianola